wh-alice/mig_sql/asql/advanced-analytics/r-services/upgrade-and-installation-faq-sql-server-r-services.md

 1. Open [!INCLUDE[ssManStudioFull](../../advanced-analytics/r-services/includes/ssmanstudiofull-md.md)] as an administrator on the instance where you will run R code.

 2. Run the following script.
-Be sureto edit the user group name, if you changed the default, and the computer and instance name.
+Be sure to edit the user group name, if you changed the default, and the computer and instance name.
     ```sql
     USE [master]
     GO